Chromium (web browser)

 Chromium is a free and open-source web browser project, primarily developed and maintained by Google.
-It is a widely used codebase, providing the vast majority of code for Google Chrome and many other browsers, including Microsoft Edge, Samsung Internet, and Opera.
+It is a widely used codebase, providing the vast majority of code for Google Chrome and many other browsers, including Microsoft Edge, Samsung Browser, and Opera.
 The code is also used by several app frameworks.

 Licensing

 Chromium is a free and open-source software project.
-The Google-authored portion is shared under the 3-clause BSD license.
-Third party dependencies are subject to a variety of licenses, including MIT, LGPL, Ms-PL, and an MPL/GPL/LGPL tri-license.
+Owing to its origins in the WebKit project, Chromium incorporates code subject to a variety of licenses, including LGPL, MIT, Ms-PL, and MPL (with the MPL/GPL/LGPL tri-license clause).
+Original Google-authored portions and some portions written by Apple are shared under the 3-clause BSD license.

 This licensing permits any party to build the codebase and share the resulting browser executable with the Chromium name and logo.
 Thus many Linux distributions do this, as well as FreeBSD and OpenBSD.
+Chromium also forms the basis of Electron, which in turn is used for many commercial and proprietary cross-platform applications, such as Slack.

+Many Chromium-based browsers, such as Google Chrome and Microsoft Edge, include the proprietary components, such as proprietary wrapper libraries for hardware acceleration.

 Differences from Google Chrome

 Chromium provides the vast majority of source code for Google Chrome, but there are important differences.

 Features

 Chromium lacks the following Chrome features: